jjspetz/angular-markdown-previewer/README.md

 ### Lessons Learned

 I really found this project helpful in understanding how Angular 2 works in relation to React (with which I am more proficient).
 This was also very valuable for teaching myself test-writing.
+In the end I was not a big fan of Angular 2, but I really enjoyed working with TypeScript.
 Around the time I wrote this project I went back over older projects and wrote test for already completed projects.
 This project I wrote the test more or less concurrently to give it a test driven development feel.